microsoft/calculator/docs/ManualTests.md

 2. Select “miles” as the unit type in the output field *Expected: The output starts with is “3.106856”*

+### Always-on-Top

+**Test 1**
+Steps:
+1. Launch the "Calculator" app and navigate to "Standard" Calculator *Expected: Always-on-Top button's tooltip says "Keep on top"*
+2. Click the Always-on-Top button
+*Expected: Always-on-Top button's tooltip now says "Back to full view"*
+3. Launch the "Notepad" app and put it in full-screen mode *Expected: Calculator is still on top of Notepad and in Always-on-Top mode*

+**Test 2**
+Steps:
+1. Launch the "Calculator" app and from "Standard" Calculator, input “3”, “+”, “3” (do not press “Enter”)
+2. Tab over the Always-on-Top button and press "Enter" on the keyboard *Expected: The application title, hamburger menu, calculator type title, calculation expression (the secondary line above the main display), history button and memory buttons are no longer visible.
+The main display shows "3"*
+2. Press “Enter”
+*Expected: The main display shows "6"*
+3. Press "Ctrl-H" on the keyboard
+*Expected: Nothing happens (history keyboard shortcuts are disabled)*
+4. Press "Ctrl-P" on the keyboard, then tab over the Always-on-Top button and press "Enter" on the keyboard again
+5. Open the Memory panel
+*Expected: Nothing is stored in memory (memory keyboard shortcuts are disabled in Always-on-Top mode) and "6" is in history*

+**Test 3**
+Steps:
+1. Launch the "Calculator" app and from "Standard" Calculator, click the Always-on-Top button
+2. Resize the window horizontally
+*Expected: The buttons automatically expand or shrink to fit the available screen size*
+3. Resize the window vertically
+*Expected: The buttons automatically expand or shrink to fit the available screen size and the percent, square-root, squared and reciprocal buttons disappear when the screen height is small*
+4. Click the Always-on-Top button again
+*Expected: Calculator is in Standard mode and the original window layout from before Step 1 is restored*
+5. Click the Always-on-Top button again
+*Expected: Calculator is in Always-on-Top mode and the window size from after Step 3 is restored*
+6. Close the "Calculator" app
+7. Launch the "Calculator" app again and click the Always-on-Top button *Expected: The window size from right before closing from Always-on-Top mode (ie. after Step 5) is restored*

+**Test 4**
+Steps:
+1. Launch the "Calculator" app and from "Standard" Calculator, click the Always-on-Top button
+2. Input "/", "0", “Enter” on the keyboard
+*Expected: "Result is undefined" is displayed in the system default app language*
+3. Click the Always-on-Top button again
+*Expected: Calculator is in Standard mode and all operator (except for "CE", "C", "Delete" and "=") and memory buttons are disabled

+**Test 5**
+Steps:
+1. Launch the "Calculator" app and navigate to "Scientific" Calculator *Expected: The Always-on-Top button is hidden*
+2. Navigate to "Standard" Calculator
+*Expected: The Always-on-Top button is visible*

 ## Basic Verification Tests